A Polynomial-Time Algorithm for Computing the Exact Convex Hull in High-Dimensional Spaces: Convex Hull Problem

 \subsection{Initializing a Subset of Extreme Points}

-As shown in Lemma~\ref{lemma:extreme point}, an extreme point can be identified by applying a non-zero vector \( \boldsymbol{v} \).
-For simplicity, \( \boldsymbol{v} \) can be selected as the columns of the identity matrix \( \mathbf{I}_m \), which allows for the identification of extreme points that emphasize the extreme features in each dimension.
-Let $I_c$ represent the $c$-th column vector in \( \mathbf{I}_m \).
-In Figure~\ref{fig:instance}, the extreme points can be identified as\footnote{Essentially, this initialization method can be traced back to early studies, such as \cite{graham1972efficient, jarvis1973identification, barber1996quickhull}.}
+According to Lemma~\ref{lemma:extreme point}, an extreme point can be identified by applying any nonzero vector \( \boldsymbol{v} \).
+For instance, \( \boldsymbol{v} \) may be chosen as one of the column vectors of the identity matrix \( \mathbf{I}_m \), which enables the detection of extreme points that highlight extremal features in each dimension.
+Let \( I_c \) denote the \( c \)-th column vector of \( \mathbf{I}_m \).
+Considering the two-dimensional example in Table~\ref{tab:instance}, the corresponding extreme points can be identified as\footnote{This initialization strategy can be traced back to early works such as \cite{graham1972efficient, jarvis1973identification, barber1996quickhull}.}